easybiblabs/oauth2-client-php/README.md

 # OAuth 2.0 Client for PHP

-You can read all about OAuth at the [standard](http://tools.ietf.org/html/rfc6749).
+You can read all about OAuth2 at the [standard](http://tools.ietf.org/html/rfc6749).

 ## Grant types